Eliminating Delocalization Error through Localized Orbital Scaling Correction with Orbital Relaxation from Linear

-In summary, we present a non-empirical approach named lrLOSC that effectively eliminates the DE and provides estimates of the valence orbital spectrum with reliable accuracy across molecular systems of different sizes at low computational cost.
+In summary, we present a universal treatment for the delocalization error named lrLOSC that provides estimates of the valence orbital spectrum with reliable accuracy across molecular systems of different sizes at a low computational cost.
 The lrLOSC method addresses the DE by focusing on two principal aspects: orbital localization and the screening effect.
 Numerical findings suggest that lrLOSC offers accurate estimations of valence orbital energies and total energies for molecular systems of various sizes.
 The critical roles of orbital localization and describing the screening effect are understood by comparing results from lrLOSC and those from GSC2 and LOSC2.
-The localization procedure is essential for extended molecular systems, and the describing the screening effect improves the descriptions of all molecular systems.
+The localization procedure is essential for extended molecular systems, and describing the screening effect improves the descriptions of all molecular systems.
 Additionally, in this paper, we explore the algebraic structure of lrLOSC, significantly enhancing its efficiency and achieving a computational cost comparable to that of the standard KS-DFT.